DeanoBurrito/northport/docs/BuildSystem.md

 - `CXX_FLAGS`: any c++ compilers flags you want to use.
 You'll need to include `CXX_GLOBAL_FLAGS` here yourself.
  - `CXX_SRCS`: any c++ source files to compile.
 - `TARGET`: the name of the project.
 This is used for output diagnostics, and for copying the include files to the correct destination.
 No file extension should be used.

+### misc/UserlandCommon.mk
+Nearly identitcal to `LibCommon.mk` for now.
+Serves the same purpose.

 ## Adding a library
 Adding a library to the build system is pretty straight forward: